agarrharr/adam.garrett-harris.com/src/pages/saboteur-2-scoring/index.md

 <saboteur-2-scorecard></saboteur-2-scorecard>

-If you're interested, her is what the instructions say:
+If you're interested, here is what the instructions say:

 The saboteurs win if there is **NOT** an uninterrupted ROUTE from the start to the treasure.
 Otherwise, some of the dwarfs win **and** all winning dwarfs in play split the treasure (see below).